Soccer-Maldini scores on full debut as AC Milan go top with Spezia win | Sports-Games

 The 19-year-old followed in the footsteps of his father Paolo and grandfather Cesare, two Milan greats, by scoring in Italy's top flight with a 48th-minute header, which sent the Rossoneri top of the table.
 "Daniel has talent, technique, he reads the game well and knows how to integrate himself," Milan coach Stefano Pioli told DAZN.

-Daniele Verde’s heavily deflected strike drew the home side level at the Stadio Alberto Picco, but a late goal from substitute Brahim Diaz restored Milan’s lead.
-Milan climbed to first place with 16 points ahead of the rest of the weekend's fixtures.
-Spezia are 17th with four points.
+Daniele Verde's heavily deflected strike drew the home side level at the Stadio Alberto Picco, but a late goal from substitute Brahim Diaz restored Milan's lead.
+Milan climbed to first place with 16 points, one point ahead of Napoli, who face Cagliari on Sunday.
+Spezia is 17th with four points.

 "It is always a complicated match here.
 They play well and had a good match, but we fought together and did what we always do.
 I am happy for everyone, it is difficult to win here but we did it," Diaz told DAZN.
 Pioli opted to hand Maldini his first start after a gruelling run of four games in 10 days for his side.